phaserjs/phaser-ce/README.md

 ### New Features

+* Phaser.Group#checkAny tests if at least one child matches a given property value.

 ### Updates

 ### Bug Fixes

 * Fixed keeping track of global volume for Audio Tag Sounds (fadeTo didnt respect global volume set by SoundManager)

 ## Version 2.7.10 - 19th May 2017